 Metabolites are the substrates, intermediates and products of metabolism.
 Within the context of metabolomics, a metabolite is usually defined as any molecule less than 1.5 kDa in size.
 However, there are exceptions to this depending on the sample and detection method.
 For example, macromolecules such as lipoproteins and albumin are reliably detected in NMR-based metabolomics studies of blood plasma.[36]
 In plant-based metabolomics, it is common to refer to "primary" and "secondary" metabolites.
 A primary metabolite is directly involved in the normal growth, development, and reproduction.
 A secondary metabolite is not directly involved in those processes, but usually has important ecological function.
 Examples include antibiotics and pigments.[37]
 By contrast, in human-based metabolomics, it is more common to describe metabolites as being either endogenous (produced by the host organism) or exogenous.[38]
 [39] Metabolites of foreign substances such as drugs are termed xenometabolites.[40]

-The metabolome forms a large network of metabolic reactions, where outputs from one enzymatic chemical reaction are inputs to other chemical reactions.
+The metabolome derives from a large network of metabolic reactions, where outputs from one enzymatic chemical reaction are inputs to other chemical reactions.
 Such systems have been described as hypercycles.

 Metabonomics is defined as "the quantitative measurement of the dynamic multiparametric metabolic response of living systems to pathophysiological stimuli or genetic modification".
 The word origin is from the Greek μεταβολή meaning change and nomos meaning a rule set or set of laws.[41]
 This approach was pioneered by Jeremy Nicholson at Murdoch University and has been used in toxicology, disease diagnosis and a number of other fields.
 Historically, the metabonomics approach was one of the first methods to apply the scope of systems biology to studies of metabolism.[42]
 [43] [44]